paweljasinski/lazy-passwords/README.md

 avrdude done.
 Thank you.
 ```
 The board I have is clone, so some values can be different.
 The most important bit to check is EESAVE in hfuse.
 It has to be inactive (1).
-At this moment it is also a good idea to write down value of lock register (0x2f).

 #### lock access to flash and EEPROM